WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

     // Map through this cloned state and transform the specific idea that has been updated. const ideas = newIdeas.map((savedIdea) => {
       if (savedIdea._id === idea._id) {
-        // We're using bracket syntax instead of dot-notation to transform a specific property.
+        // We're using bracket syntax instead of dot notation to transform a specific property.
         // More info on bracket syntax here:
         // https://medium.com/@prufrock123/js-dot-notation-vs-bracket-notation-797c4e34f01d
         savedIdea[event.target.name] = event.target.value